Scholarships & Financial Aid

 Departmental Audition Requirements

-All auditions for 2024-2025 scholarships will be held live in the spring semester.
-Scholarship applications will be available starting on February 16, and they are due by March 8.
-Teacher recommendations are due April 1.
+All auditions for 2026-2027 scholarships will be held live in the spring semester.
+Scholarship application information will be available in early spring 2026.

-Please note: Vanderbilt Youth Choirs and Vanderbilt Youth Orchestra scholarship applications are separate.
+Please note: Vanderbilt Youth Choirs and Vanderbilt Youth Orchestras scholarship applications are separate.
 Please talk to your ensemble instructor for further information.

 • Brass